What Does it Take to Be a Gaming Supervisor?

-In the United States, there were 38,500 jobs for Gaming Supervisor in 2016.
+There were about 38,500 jobs for Gaming Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Gaming Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.
+There will be an estimated 6,200 positions for Gaming Supervisor per year.

 The states with the most job growth for Gaming Supervisor are Washington, Wisconsin, and North Carolina.
 Watch out if you plan on working in Alaska, Missouri, or Illinois.
 These states have the worst job growth for this type of profession.

 Tools & Technologies Used by Gaming Supervisors